Damage to Highway 1 after floodings Katherine Bridge in February (left) and July (right)

 Because of these unpleasantly muggy conditions, mosquitoes and sandflies are out in force to spoil your holiday fun.
 Being in the tropics in the wet season is definitely not recommendable, especially not for kids as the hot and humid conditions are a recipe for many sleepless nights.
 Even if an air-conditioning in the living area of your camper (only an Apollo Adventure 4WD features this) could cope with this heat and humidity (which it can’t): who could possibly sleep in a camper with a noisy, rattling airco going, keeping you and your fellow travellers in the vicinity of your 4WD wide awake!

 It is definitely not all doom and gloom in the wet season up north: there are definitely pockets with beautiful weather and sunny days, but there is still the high humidity which makes you feel like having a shower every 5 minutes.
 Flooded highways and inundated campgrounds in “the Wet” will definitively throw a spanner in the works if you have a fairly tight travel itinerary.
-So unless you have unlimited time for your trip, we recommend to stay away from the Northern half of Australia until at least late March.
+So unless you have unlimited time for your trip, we recommend to stay away from the Northern half of Australia until at least early April.

 Watch this video of floods in Broome in January 2022.